-Fiery Ron’s smoked chicken wings are dry-rubbed and served with a side of Alabama white sauce — patrons looking for an extra kick can add the two ounce Death Relish for good measure.
-The wings are available for takeout, as well as the Gamechanger mix for at-home cocktails.
+Home Team BBQ’s smoked chicken wings are dry-rubbed with a touch of sweetness and served with a side of Alabama white sauce — customers looking for an extra kick can add the two-ounce Death Relish for good measure.
+Cool it down with a frozen Gamechanger — the restaurant’s take on a Painkiller.

 The Royal American

 The Royal American on Morrison Drive has a long list of cheap beer and food for guests looking to kick back.
 The Magic Wings are crispy and best finished with a spritz of lime, best followed by a sip of Miller High Life.
-The bar will gladly pack them up for you.
+The spice comes from Szechuan peppercorns.